 The flexibility of Avion points makes them an important cornerstone in the Canadian miles and points scene, and one that every traveler should consider.

 The RBC Avion Visa Infinite card is the crown jewel of RBC’s credit card lineup.
 I always have this card in my wallet and recommend that you add it to your wallet too.

 Remember that you can apply for a new RBC credit card every 90 days and that you can product switch credit cards with RBC.
-With that in mind, if it’s been more than 90 days, no better time than today to take advantage of our RBC Avion Visa Infinite cash back rebate with the current strong welcome offer.
+With that in mind, if you are looking for a new travel-focused credit card to add to your wallet, the RBC Avion Visa Infinite is a great fit.

 Latest posts by Josh Bandura (see all)

 - Earn up to 60,000 British Airways Avios - Nov 30, 2023